atixi/BITK/README.md

 October 2011.
 In technical details, Litecoin is nearly identical to Bitcoin.

 BitcoinTK is the first Cryptocurrency to be exchanged for the Time as valued unit: 1 BITK = 60 sec.
-For Time is intended your time - the time you need to compete a task.
+For Time is intended your time - the time you need to complete a task.

 BitcoinTK is released via an open-source client on GitHub.
 It is a source code fork of the Bitcoin Core client, differing primarily by having a decreased